PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 07:28:07
+Last updated: 2024-04-06 07:29:14
-Random Quote: You know what the happiest animal in the world is?
-It's a goldfish.
-It's got a 10 second memory.
-Be a goldfish! - Rebecca Welton
+Random Quote: A bag of dragons buys a man's silence for a while, but a well - placed quarrel buys it forever.